A Unified Approach to Analysis and Design of Denoising Markov Models: Denoising Markov Models

 The relation between the estimated backward generator $\gK_t$ and the true backward generator $\cev \gL_t$, outlined in~\cref{lem:alpha}, can be viewed as applying a ``perturbation'' of the form $\eta_{T-t}^{-1} \cev \Gamma_t(\eta_{T-t}, \cdot)$ to $\cev \gL_t$.
 This particular perturbation, involving the carr\'e du champ operator, repeatedly appears in the connection between the backward generator $\cev \gL_t$ and the adjoint operator $\gL_t^*$ (\cref{thm:time_reversal}), as well as in our parametrization for the estimated backward generator $\gK_t$ (\cref{ass:K}).
 These relationships are summarized in~\cref{fig:denoising}.
 The question remains as to how this specific form provides a quantitative measure of perturbation, enabling the derivation of practical loss functions and error bounds for denoising Markov models.

 As explored in the literature~\citep{kunita1969absolute, ethier2009markov,fleming2006controlled, palmowski2002technique}, this form of perturbation closely relates to the \emph{generalized Doob's $h$-transform}~\citep{chetrite2015nonequilibrium}.
-The main idea of the transform is summarized in the following theorem: \begin{theorem}[Generalized Doob's $h$-Transform~\citep{chetrite2015nonequilibrium}] Suppose $\gL$ is the generator of a Markov process $(x_t)_{t \in [0, T]}$ with path measure $\P$, $h$ is a strictly positive function, and $\lambda$ is an arbitrary function.
-Then the transformed process with the generator $\gL^{h, \lambda}$, defined as
+The main idea of the transform is summarized in the following theorem: \begin{theorem}[Generalized Doob's $h$-Transform~\citep{chetrite2015nonequilibrium}] Suppose $\gL_t$ is the generator of a Markov process $(x_t)_{t \in [0, T]}$ with path measure $\P$, $h_t$ is a strictly positive and sufficiently smooth function, and $\lambda_t$ is an arbitrary function, for any $t \in [0, T]$.
+Then the transformed process with the generator $\gL_t^{h, \lambda}$, defined as